 8. Sweat it Out

-A healthy body weight is also important for health.
-Being underweight or overweight is not good – a healthy average is better.
-Normal weight is that which is in the BMI range of 18.5 to 24.9.
-To prevent cancer, the American Cancer Society recommends that a normal body weight (apart from when pregnant) is important.
-The best ways to achieve good body weight is to consume a healthy diet and get sufficient exercise.
+The American Cancer Society recommends that normal body weight (apart from when pregnant) is important for overall health and wellness.
+The best way to achieve good body weight is to consume a healthy diet and get sufficient exercise.

-How do you keep yourself healthy?
-Discuss below or with friends and family on the FamilyApp!
+How do you keep yourself fit?
+Let us know in the comments or with friends and family on the FamilyApp!